-The centrifuge is packaged in a three-part slip-lid box.
+The centrifuge is packaged in a wooden crate.

-- Take off the lid. - Remove the box containing the accessories and the packaging material. - Remove the ring of the slip-lid box. - Lift the centrifuge upwards with a lifting device or with a sufficient number of people to lift it safely.
+- After taking off the lid, remove the side panels. - Remove the packaging material. - Lift the centrifuge upwards with a lifting device to lift it safely.
 When lifting the centrifuge, always reach under the centrifuge from the side.

-The centrifuge weighs approx. 60 kg!
+The centrifuge weighs approx. 110 kg!